xrpronin17/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 Changes the result codes returned by two transaction types:

-- Changes the [OfferCreate transaction][] to return a new result code, `tecKILLED`, if the offer used the `tfFillOrKill` flag and was killed.
-Without this amendment, the offer is killed but the transaction result is `tesSUCCESS`.
+- Changes the [OfferCreate transaction][] to return a new result code, <span class="code-snippet">tecKILLED</span>, if the offer used the <span class="code-snippet">tfFillOrKill</span> flag and was killed.
+Without this amendment, the offer is killed but the transaction result is <span class="code-snippet">tesSUCCESS</span>.
-- Changes the [TrustSet transaction][] to fail with `tecNO_PERMISSION` if it tries to enable the [No Ripple flag](rippling.html#the-no-ripple-flag) but cannot because the trust line has a negative balance.
-Without this amendment, the transaction does not enable the No Ripple flag, but the transaction result is `tesSUCCESS` nonetheless.
+- Changes the [TrustSet transaction][] to fail with <span class="code-snippet">tecNO_PERMISSION</span> if it tries to enable the [No Ripple flag](rippling.html#the-no-ripple-flag) but cannot because the trust line has a negative balance.
+Without this amendment, the transaction does not enable the No Ripple flag, but the transaction result is <span class="code-snippet">tesSUCCESS</span> nonetheless.

 ## fix1623